Mainly a defence against barbarians and invaders, Rome's Aurelian Walls were also a pragmatic part of daily life.

 A stretch of about 350m with ten towers attached to the museum is still walkable, one tower complete with Madonna and Child from when it was used as a mediaeval hermitage.
 For now access is only given to groups from schools, but hopefully that may change.

 Extended walk or short climb, as you leave the museum, those ubiquitous stretches of brickwork around Rome take on a new interest and meaning.
 Goethe begins his Roman Elegies with, “Speak, o stones, say your piece.”
 Centuries later, this museum – and the 20-odd kilometres of brickwork attached – helps them do just that.

-From 9 January edition Wanted in Rome
+Published in the January 2013 edition of Wanted in Rome magazine.

 Museo delle Mura, Via di Porta San Sebastiano, Roma, RM, Italia